 - Resiliency to economic forces: Some businesses perform better than others in an economic downturn or boom.
 For example, an RV or boat dealership will depend more on discretionary income than a used car lot.

 - Capital risks: How much capital will the buyer of the franchise need to properly operate and grow the business.
-The buyer can do this by examining financial statements in a financial disclosure document, and they should also run a credit report on the franchisor and affiliated companies.
+The buyer can determine this by examining looking at Item 7 in a financial disclosure document, and speaking to other franchisees in the system.
+The investor should also evaluate the financial strength of the franchisor by reviewing its published financial statements contained in the franchise disclosure document.
 If accounting is a challenge for the buyer, hire an accountant to look at the data.

 No amount of planning is a guarantee

-The franchisee can do their due diligence, but at some point, they will need to make a decision.
-Those looking to move to the next step of making an offer may wish to discuss the potential deal with an attorney with experience handling the purchase of a franchise.
-They may be able to structure agreements that can further reduce potential risks.
+The franchisee can do his or her due diligence, but at some point, a decision will need to be made.
+Those looking to move to the next step of investing in a franchise may wish to discuss the potential transaction with an attorney with experience handling the acquisition of a franchise.
+An experienced franchisee attorney may be able to structure agreements that can further reduce potential risks.